August 19, 2020

 Scripture Passage: Ephesians 6:5-8

 As Christians, we have the chance to put joy, zest, and dignity into the most mundane jobs.
 God can turn our Monday mornings into a thing of beauty and joy.
 There are three principles to draw from Ephesians 6:5-8 as we begin turning the rat race into a pilgrimage.

-- We need to see our jobs as an opportunity and be grateful.
-There are three wrong ways to look at work: a necessary evil, a cruel master or a god itself.
-But when we see it for what it truly is, which is a gift from God, we will begin to feel grateful for it.
+There are three wrong ways to look at work: a necessary evil, a cruel master, or a god itself.
+But when we see our work for what it truly is, a gift from God, we will begin to feel grateful.

-- We need to see our jobs as a responsibility and be helpful.
 When we work, we join a partnership with God, even in the secular workforce.
-We can draw parallels from Jeremiah 29, where God instructs Israel, captives of Babylon, to, “Get into the work world and seek the welfare of Babylon, where I have carried you.” (v.
-4) Your job is a part of a greater plan; we must be helpful to others.
+We can draw parallels from Jeremiah 29, where God instructs Israel, captives of Babylon, to get into the work world and seek the welfare of Babylon.
+(See v.
+4.)
+Your job is a part of a greater plan; we must be helpful to others.

-- We need to see our jobs as a ministry and be faithful.
 Our jobs are our greatest ministry opportunity.
 We serve God full time wherever we work and no matter how mundane the job might be.
-Ephesians 6:6 tell us, “Not with eyeservice, as menpleasers; but as the servants of Christ, doing the will of God from the heart; With good will doing service, as to the Lord, and not to men.”
+Ephesians 6:6-7 says to approach our work, “not with eyeservice, as men-pleasers, but as bondservants of Christ, doing the will of God from the heart, with goodwill doing service, as to the Lord, and not to men.”